ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 # Flashcards Project of Rafael Araujo Gumz

 This is Flashcards Android smartphone's app project, developed for the final assessment of Udacity's React Native Nanodegree course.
-It was tested only on Android 8.1.0 devices, so it is no yet suitable to iOS devices or emulators, nor tested on Android emulators.
+It was tested only on an 5.5" screen Android 8.1.0 device, so it is no yet suitable to iOS devices or emulators, nor tested on Android emulators or in multiple screen sizes.
-The app screens' contents were built using React, React Native, React Navigation, Redux, Expo, JSX, JS and equivalent CSS Styles with Flexbox.
+The app screens' contents were built using Expo, React, React Native, React Navigation, Redux, JSX, JS and equivalent CSS Styles with Flexbox.
 They are dynamic and use own static styles and design inspired on previous examples and exercises of this course.
 This mobile app improve the user study skills with the help of flashcards' collections divided on decks.
 It allows to add new Decks and its Cards, also running quizzes to study, measuring time and giving statistics about the thought answers.
 React+Redux is used to share its data and state across components and screens as well as React Native AsyncStorage do save the data permanently on the device, also managing data fetch, update and remove.